Updated March 30, 2022

 Generational gaps explain a number of differences in workplace preferences, including communication, technology and talking openly about how much different employees are paid.

-Another stark generational gap is evident in when employees are asked if they are concerned by their employer having access to personal information and activity from their work computer.
+Another stark generational gap is evident when employees are asked if they are concerned by their employer having access to personal information and activity from their work computer.

 Experts say that the differences in attitudes between younger and older employees are the result of having different relationships with technology.